tehryn/IPK/readme.md

 server, such as using *get*, *put* or *del* command on directory (only detectable if remote path ends with '/').
 In this case, client will not connect to host and write error message on stderr.

+###SIGINT and SIGTERM
+Since server running in infinite loop, *ftrestd* is able to detect SIGTERM and SIGINT signal and prevent memory leaks.

 ##AUTHOR
 Written by Matějka Jiří, xmatej52@stud.fit.vutbr.cz